About SAAME

 When community radio station 5PBA-FM began test transmissions, SAAME members produced the forerunner to Media Moves and SAAME received a Di Pole Award in acknowledgement of over 20 years of broadcasting.

-Media Moves is now streamed live and can be heard every second Wednesday of the month at 8:30pm (CST).
+Media Moves is broadcast on 89.7 MHz in South Australia, and streamed live.
+It can be heard every second Wednesday of the month at 8:30pm (CST).

 In 1984 a community service announcement, “Take Time to Talk” was made and subsequently aired by Adelaide's commercial TV stations until the '90's.
 This was followed in 1987 with “What are Your Kids Watching?”